sgshulman/DGEM/README.md

 The provided makefile allows compiling the program on Linux.
 Cmake configuration can be used to build the program and for IDEs.
+Commands for the program compilation for different platforms may be found in `.github/workflows` configuration files.

 PLOT3.plt is a gnuplot script for plotting the resulting images.